raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
-Create a new list variable called `inventory`{:class="blockdata"}.
+Create a new list called `inventory`{:class="blockdata"}.
 This will be where you store all of the items your `player` sprite collects.

 [[[generic-scratch-make-list]]]
 --- /task ---